Enter your zip code to compare Odessa electricity rates and electric companies.

 As a result of the over reliance on the energy industry, the leaders of the city have made a significant investment in creating economic stability.
 Odessa formulated several plans to diversify away from the energy industry, including leveraging their location for logistic operations.

-Odessa is located along Interstate 20 well as many major rail links throughout West Texas.
+Odessa is located along Interstate 20 well as many major rail links throughout Texas.
 The city is a stop on the Entrada al Pacifico trade corridor, which makes it perfect for distribution.
 In 2003, the city was home to the largest retail distribution center for Family Dollar and became a major retail hub for Coca-Cola in early 2007.

 As well as a focus on logistics, Odessa's main enclosed shopping mall is Music City Mall, which includes a wide number of local and global companies.
 These include Dillards, JC Penney, At Home, Burlington Coat Factory, their own unique indoor ice skating rink, and CBS News.